undera/encarno/README.md

 ## TODO

+- allow configuring TLS options
+- test it with `Connection: close` in requests
+- figure out the issue with steps on the response time graph

 - rename `Hostname` into `Address` in payload input file
-- allow configuring TLS options
 - limit len of auto-label for long GET urls
-- figure out the issue with steps on the response time graph
 - Use "startMissed" in self health
-- test it with `Connection: close` in requests
-- tls options
 - binary output writer&reader, including strings externalization
 - scripting elements in input, whole scripting flow
 - http://[::1]:8070/ - should work fine